k0ste/ansible-role-openvpn-ldap/README.md

 # applications, it is possible to telnet to the port, using a telnet client in
 # "raw" mode.
 Once connected, type "help" for a list of commands.
     management: '127.0.0.1 7505'
+# Set the TOS field of the tunnel packet to what the payload's TOS is
+    pass_tos: 'true'
     persist_key: 'true'
     persist_tun: 'true'
 # A helper directive designed to simplify the expression of 'ping' and